apache/asterixdb/asterix-doc/src/site/markdown/aql/externaldata.md

 Next we move over to the the section [Writing Queries against an External Dataset](#Writing_Queries_against_an_External_Dataset) and try a sample query against the external dataset.

 #### 2) Data file resides on an HDFS instance ####
-Pre-requisite: It is required that the Namenode and atleast one of the HDFS Datanodes are reachable from the hosts that form the ASTERIX cluster.
-ASTERIX provides a built-in adapter for data residing on HDFS.
-The HDFS adapter is referred (in AQL) by its alias - 'hdfs'.
-We create an external dataset named Lineitem and associate the HDFS adapter with it.
+rerequisite: It is required that the Namenode and HDFS Datanodes are reachable from the hosts that form the AsterixDB cluster.
+AsterixDB provides a built-in adapter for data residing on HDFS.
+The HDFS adapter can be referred (in AQL) by its alias - ‘hdfs’.
+We can create an external dataset named Lineitem and associate the HDFS adapter with it as follows;

 		create external dataset Lineitem(LineitemType)
-        using hdfs
+		using hdfs((“hdfs”:”hdfs://localhost:54310”),(“path”:”/asterix/Lineitem.tbl”),...,(“input- format”:”rc-format”));

-The above statement is *not complete* as we need to provide a set of parameters specific to the HDFS instance and the source file.
-These parameters are described below.
+The expected parameters are described below:

 <table>
 <tr>